-The base may be larger, but cannot extend more than 2 cm beyond
+The base may be larger, but cannot extend more than 2 cm beyond the projection of the board.

-This form, based on given length, width, height and profile, must
+This form, based on given length, width, height and profile, must be strictly adhered to.

 Deviations are permitted only within the parameter of the given